What to pack for your Machu Picchu adventure?

-Some of the key influences to consider when you are buying and packing equipment, are the season that you will be visiting Machu Picchu and the duration of your trek.
+Some of the key influences to consider when you are buying equipment, are the season that you will be visiting Machu Picchu, the duration and a route of your trek.

 The weather in the Peruvian Andes is directed by two main seasons, the dry season which lasts from April to late September, and the wet months from October through to March.